Students for Justice in Palestine: Columbia University

-In 2016, Columbia's SJP and Jewish Voice for Peace chapters formed the Columbia University Apartheid Divest coalition.
-The organization's campaigns resulted in two student referendums, held by the Barnard College Student Government Association in 2018 and the Colombia College Student Council in 2020.
-Students voted to divest from Israel in both votes, but Columbia University President Lee Bollinger declined to divest the university's holdings.
+In 2016, Columbia University's SJP and Jewish Voice for Peace chapters formed the Columbia University Apartheid Divest coalition.
+The organization's campaigns led to two student referendums: one held by the Barnard College Student Government Association in 2018 and one by the Columbia College Student Council in 2020.
+Students voted to divest from Israel in both votes, but Columbia University president Lee Bollinger declined to divest the university's holdings.

-On October 25, 2023, hundreds of Columbia University affiliates, in coordination with SJP and other Palestinian advocacy groups, participated in a walkout protesting violence in Israel and Gaza, as well as the university's ties to Israel.
-The event, co-organized by Columbia's SJP and Jewish Voice for Peace, called for a ceasefire, divestment from companies profiting from Israeli activities, and the cancellation of the Tel Aviv Global Center opening.
-The walkout did not receive university approval, and participants faced doxxing threats.
-Counterprotesters supporting Israel were also present.
+On October 25, 2023, following the October 7 attacks, hundreds of Columbia University affiliates, in coordination with SJP and other Palestinian advocacy groups, participated in a walkout protesting violence in Israel and Gaza, as well as the university's ties to Israel.
+The event, co-organized by Columbia's SJP and JVP chapters, called for a ceasefire, divestment from companies profiting from Israeli activities, and the cancellation of the Tel Aviv Global Center opening.
+The walkout did not receive university approval, and participants faced threats of doxxing.
+Counter-protesters supporting Israel were also present.
 In November, Columbia University suspended the group for violating campus event policies that require 10 days' notice for events.
 The suspension was effective until the end of the fall semester, and the group could not receive university funding or hold events on university grounds during this period.
 The campus event policy was updated to 12 days' notice before SJP held a walkout.
 Criticizing the changes, the executive committee of the Columbia chapter of the American Association of University Professors wrote the administration a letter saying that the change "flagrantly contravenes University rules and procedures" and calling on the administration to "commit to shared faculty governance, and to nullify improperly authorized committees, actions, and policies that circumvent channels of governance at the University and the core principle of free speech."